06kellyjac/docker_markdownlint-cli/README.md

 docker run -i 06kellyjac/markdownlint-cli -s < README.md
 ```

-Very easy way to lint one file.
+This is an easy way to lint one file.

 ---